Home / Europe / Germany / Cuno herdecke power station

 Cuno herdecke power station

-Cuno herdecke power station is a 421 MW other power station in North Rhine-Westphalia, Germany.
+Cuno herdecke power station is a 421 MW gas power station in North Rhine-Westphalia, Germany.
 It is operated by Statkraft AS.
-Based on its capacity (estimated), it can supply roughly 316,110 homes (estimated).
-It ranks #67 of 1,369 Germany power plants by installed capacity.
-Its measured emissions of 691,070 t CO₂/yr (Climate TRACE) are equivalent to about 161,089 cars driven for a year.
-In context, the national grid averages 330 gCO₂/kWh (59.1% low-carbon) (2025).
+Based on its capacity (estimated), it can supply roughly 474k homes (estimated).
+It ranks #95 of 1,442 Germany power plants by installed capacity.
+Commissioned in 2007, it is around 19 years old — relatively modern.
+Its modelled annual emissions are 691,070 t CO₂/yr (Climate TRACE), equivalent to about 161k cars driven for a year.
+In context, gas supplies about 16.5% of Germany's electricity; the national grid averages 330 gCO₂/kWh (59.1% low-carbon) (2025).

 691,070t CO₂ / yr (Climate TRACE)